 COMSA

-COMSA is the acronym for Certified Oral Maxillofacial Surgery Assistant.
-DANB discontinued offering the national certification COMSA exam in 2000.
+COMSA is the acronym for Certified Oral and Maxillofacial Surgery Assistant.
+DANB discontinued offering the national COMSA certification exam in 2000.
+However, DANB continues to recognize those who have earned and continue to maintain the COMSA certification by meeting DANB's recertification requirements.

 Content Domains